liamcottle/reticulum-meshchat/docs/meshchat_on_raspberry_pi.md

-# MeshChat on Raspberry Pi
+# MeshChat on a Raspberry Pi

 A simple guide to install [MeshChat](https://github.com/liamcottle/reticulum-meshchat) on a Raspberry Pi.